Omar El Jamali

 Biography

-In the summer of 2024, he was selected as a Fellow in Conducting at the Cabrillo Festival in Santa Cruz and the George Enescu Festival.
-Following the success of his appearance at the 2024 Enescu Festival, Omar El Jamali has been invited back for the 2025 edition, where he will make his debut as a featured conductor.
-He will conduct concerts and serve as assistant/associate conductor for major ensembles.
+In summer 2024, he was selected as a Conducting Fellow at both the Cabrillo Festival in Santa Cruz and the George Enescu Festival in Bucharest.
+His appearance at the Enescu Festival led to a reinvitation for the 2025 edition, where he made his debut as a featured conductor with the Mihail Jorai Philharmonic Orchestra of Bacău.

 Management: Worldwide